Red Velvet Cupcakes

 Serve alone or topped with your desired flavoured frosting (see below for frosting recipes)

-- I love to serve mine simply with thick vanilla, Greek Style yoghurt.
+- I love to serve simply with thick Greek Style yoghurt or coconut yoghurt.

 - Serve topped with raspberries which add that extra layer of deliciousness to the eating experience.